Dark-Brioche/PixPlace.io/README.md

 npm run build
 ```

 All needed files to run it got created in `./dist`.
-You can copy it to wherever you want to run pixelplanet.
+You can copy it to wherever you want to run pixplace.io.

 ## Run
 ### Requirements

 - [nodejs environment](https://nodejs.org/en/) (>=18)
-- [redis](https://redis.io/) or [redis-for-windows](https://github.com/redis-windows/redis-windows) as database for storìng the canvas
+- [redis](https://redis.io/) or [redis-for-windows](https://github.com/redis-windows/redis-windows) as database for storing the canvas
-- mysql or mariadb ([setup own user](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql) and [create database](https://www.w3schools.com/SQl/sql_create_db.asp) for pixelplanet) for storing additional data like IP blacklist
+- mysql or mariadb ([setup own user](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql) and [create database](https://www.w3schools.com/SQl/sql_create_db.asp) for pixplace.io) for storing additional data like IP blacklist

 ### Configuration
 Configuration takes place in the environment variables that are defined in ecosystem.yml.